The 2026 Agentic Commerce Stack: What to Build Before the Window Closes

 The period 2025–2026 is when early movers are building infrastructure advantages that late entrants will not be able to replicate.
 Merchants who invest now will compound that advantage as agent traffic grows.
 Those who wait will find the gap increasingly difficult to close.

 The window for first-mover advantage closes by end of 2026.
-We help founders and VP Product teams map protocol priorities, audit product data quality, and ship production-ready ACP/WebMCP infrastructure.
+We help founders and VP Product map protocol priorities, close invisible-shelf gaps in product data, and — when you are ready — ship production ACP / WebMCP / TAP infrastructure.

 // What you get